top of page

 • Expert Primary Care Physician in Mountain View: Dr. Sapna Rajput

 Navigating the world of healthcare can be overwhelming, but finding the right primary care medicine physician can make all the difference.
 If you're in the Mountain View, CA area, you may want to consider Dr. Sapna Rajput for your primary care needs.
 With an impressive background and a Doctor of Osteopathic Medicine, Dr. Rajput brings a unique perspective to the field of primary care.
-Specializing in family medicine with a particular interest in sports medicine, she has over 17 years of experience.
+Specializing in family medicine with a particular interest in sports medicine, she has over 18 years of experience.
 Her commitment to comprehensive care and patient-centered approach sets her apart as a standout healthcare provider in the area.
 Whether you're in need of routine check-ups, acute or chronic health issues, or treatment for a sports-related injury, or , Dr. Rajput's expertise in primary care makes her a trusted partner in your healthcare journey.
 Don't hesitate to reach out and schedule an appointment to experience expert care firsthand.
+Sapna S. Rajput, D.O., Inc, Primary Care Clinic, Mountain View, CA

 THE CLINIC